 Our paper summarizes our experience with the new pen developed by our team.
-The original intention of our pen has been the signature verification, where we yield 1.3 % equal error rate (EER) on skilled forgeries (Rohlik, 2001).
-We tried to find out whether the prototype of our electronic pen is also suitable for handwritten text recognition.

-Results achieved so far show that HMM based algorithms can be used for text recognition but they are too time-consuming and recognition rate is about 5-10 percent below the accuracy of state-of-the-art handwritten text recognition systems.
-Therefore, it is necessary to speed up the algorithm to achieve on-line recognition.
+We proved that the prototype of our electronic pen is suitable for handwritten text recognition.
+Results achieved so far show that HMM based algorithms can be used for text recognition but they are too time-consuming.
+It is necessary to speed up the algorithm to achieve online recognition.
 Unfortunately, techniques commonly used in speech recognition cannot be used to speed up the handwritten text recognition.
 For this purpose we will have to find our own algorithms.

-We will also improve the recognition accuracy.
-In the new version of the pen (just being built) we use different sensors for x and y signals acquisition.
-The first experiments show that x and y signals are much better (than used to be), therefore we expect higher recognition accuracy of the new system.
-For further improvement of the system we plan to incorporate language models into the classifier.

-To prove that the method is suitable for commercial applications it is necessary to build a very large vocabulary (more than 10,000 words) i.e. get more training data (273 triplets of letters) and tag them.
+To prove that the method is suitable for commercial applications it is necessary to build a very large vocabulary (more than 10,000 words), get more training data $(27^3$ triplets of letters) and tag them.
+In order to improve the recognition rate we plan to incorporate language models into the classifier.
+Special attention will be paid to signature analysis and signature verification, too.

-Acknowledgement

-The research was in part supported by a grant from the Ministry of Education of the Czech Republic, Project KONTAKT ME 363-Biometrical Smart Pen for Personal Identification (BiSP); the theoretical part of the work was supported by the Ministry of Education of the Czech Republic, Project No. MSM-235200005-Information Systems and Technologies.